 Part of Deci’s Self-Determination theory on motivation explores the idea that when an employee evaluates his well being, one aspect of this evaluation will be his memory of emotional events.
 Ultimately, we strive to make our incentive events as exciting and unforgettable as possible – a trip that the team will talk about into the future.

-It’s this kind of thinking that we share with companies from around the world whom we work with, like Coca-cola and Dell Inc. Perhaps this is why we also have clients returning; for the 2nd year in a row Huawei have used our services to organize their team’s trip to Mobile World Congress – the biggest mobile technology trade fair in the world – and the plans for next year are already being organised.
+It’s this kind of thinking that we share with companies from around the world whom we work with, like Coca-cola and Dell Inc. Perhaps this is why we also have clients returning; for the 2nd year in a row Huawei have used our services to organise their team’s trip to Mobile World Congress – the biggest mobile technology trade fair in the world – and the plans for next year are already being organised.
 To make their trip exciting and unforgettable, we worked to obtain them a private signing with FC Barcelona’s Director Didac Lee.
 This was a result of our exclusive business relationship with club – a unique relationship that we have with over 300 partners across Catalonia.